patrickascher/gofw/docs/middleware.md

 mw.GetAll() // returns all middlewares as a slice mw.Handle(middleware.E) // A -> B -> C -> D -> E are getting handled

-// NewJR for the julienschmidt-router mw := NewJR(middleware.A,middleware.B)
+// NewJR for the httprouter-router mw := NewJR(middleware.A,middleware.B)
 mw.Add(middleware.C,middleware.D)
 mw.GetAll() // returns all middlewares as a slice